 7. Greenlight Bookstore

-In 2009, Brooklyn’s Fort Greene neighborhood could welcome a new addition.
+In 2009, Brooklyn’s Fort Greene neighborhood welcomed a new addition.
 An addition that was long overdue, a bookstore.
-Greenlight Bookstore has it all, from classic titles to kids story time readings.
-The bookstore’s reading – and kids story time events have made the store a popular place for families with kids as well.
+Greenlight Bookstore has it all, from classic titles to kids’ story time readings.
+The bookstore’s reading and kids’ story time events have made the store a popular place for families with kids as well.